 The Slingshot Rand

 The slingshot rand technology was first developed by Five Ten in 1991 and quickly put to use on the Five Ten Moccasym, released in 1992.
-This clever design (combined with an asymmetrical shape) was one of the essential components that allowed this slipper to stay secure and is partly responsible for why the Moccs became a hugely iconic shoe, even to this day.
+This clever design (combined with an asymmetrical shape) was one of the essential components that allowed this slipper, and others like it, to stay securely on your feet.
+It’s also partly responsible for why the Moccs became a hugely iconic shoe.

 La Sportiva’s P3 platform is a more advanced version of a slingshot rand.
 P3, short for Permanent Power Platform, this design begins under the toes (as opposed to the midfoot) and wraps around the entire foot.
 This design enhances the benefits of a slingshot, helping power transmission throughout the shoe, whilst ensuring aggressive climbing shoes maintain their downturned camber for years to come.

 Bi-tension And PCB Rands (Scarpa)

 Scarpa seems to be constantly churning out new technology for both their performance and beginner shoe lines.
 The Bi-Tension brand is one of their most popular tension systems.
 It is essentially a reversed slingshot anchored under the toe area, connecting directly to the heel.
 This design actively pulls power from the toes instead of cramming them forward.
 This can be found on everything from their all-around models like the Vapor V, to their gym-specific shoes like the Veloce.

 Another rand system Scarpa uses is their PCB tensioning system.
 The PCB (Power Connection Band) transfers power from the toe to the heel, giving the shoes a blend of power without impacting sensitivity.
 If you are a fan of the Drago or Chimera, you can see these colorful rands in action on the bottom of the shoe.